-The Federal Direct Stafford Loan Program provides educational loans to assist students in paying for educational expenses.
 The Department of Education acts as the lender, providing funds for Stafford Loans.

 The Budget Control Act of 2011 made two important changes to the Direct Loan Program: